-Opinion: Brazil's Gruesome Prison Massacres Send A Dire Message
+Opinion: Brazil's Prison Massacres Send A Dire Message

 Robert Muggah is the co-founder of the Igarapé Institute, a Brazil-based think and do tank that focuses on security and justice across Latin America, Africa and Asia.
 He is also co-founder of the SecDev Group, a digital consultancy working in the Middle East, Eurasia and South Asia.
 He advises governments and business and civil society groups in Latin America and around the world on data-driven and evidence-based security, justice and new technologies.